 As the population grows in the Volta Region, the people are forced to deal with the strain on vital social resources.
 Schools, community groups, and care centers throughout Ghana are severely under-resourced and understaffed.
 By volunteering abroad in Ho, you can help the community in ways such as providing one-on-one attention for young Ghanaians, fostering economic opportunities for women, or supporting workers in overcrowded health system.Learn more about Volunteer Opportunities in Ghana »

 Today, Tanzanians face the residual effects of its colonial past, as well as the present lack of resources and prevalence of HIV/AIDS.
 Women and families suffer from high levels of infant and child mortality, and only a little over half of children attend school.
-When you volunteer here, you have the chance to work side-by-side with community members to build a better, healthier future for their children.Learn more about Volunteer Opportunities in Tanzania »
+When you volunteer in this fishing village on the Indian Ocean, you have the chance to work side-by-side with community members to build a better, healthier future for their children.Learn more about Volunteer Opportunities in Tanzania »

 Your Moroccan home away from home is located on a safe, beautiful property.
 You’ll find enough space around Home-Base to hang out, curl up with a cup of mint tea, or practice your Arabic.
 The Home-Base includes a common area with a wrap-around couch.
 Living areas are communal and you'll have more than enough space to keep your belongings.
 You’ll feel right at home with the aroma of fresh home cooked Moroccan cuisine floating from the kouzina -- kitchen.
 Enjoy a menu full of healthy and delicious meals.